morteng/SF4/VALIDATION.md

 - Use bleach for input sanitization
 - Require CSRF tokens for all POST requests
 - Implement rate limiting for sensitive endpoints
-- Use FlashMessages and FlashCategory enums for flash messages